 (b) Parental Empowerment.
 The Parental Empowerment variable includes the following indicators:

-• Parental organizations per pupil.
+- Parental organizations per pupil.
 This variable is a count of the number of grassroots parent organizations in each state as defined by the Parents Defending Education IndoctriNation Map.
 Parents care deeply about the education of their children and the better organized they are, the more influence they can have on policy, supporting changes that increase education liberty.
 This count was divided by the number of public school students in the state to arrive at the number of parental organizations per pupil.
 Data were collected by Heritage researchers on January 24, 2022.

-• Indoctrination incidents per pupil.
+- Indoctrination incidents per pupil.
 This variable is a count of the number of incidents of indoctrination in each state as defined by the Parents Defending Education IndoctriNation Map.
 Examples of indoctrination include: “Santa Barbara Unified School District teacher exposes highly racialized and political curriculum that is being withheld from parents.”
 This count was divided by the number of public school students in the state to arrive at the number of incidents per pupil.
-This number was then converted to a negative number by multiplying it by ‐1 as more incidents of indoctrination reflect less education freedom.
+This number was then converted to a negative number by multiplying it by -1 as more incidents of indoctrination reflect less education freedom.
 Data were collected by Heritage researchers on January 24, 2022.

 (c) Accountability.
 The Accountability variable is comprised of the following indicators:

-• Freedom of Information Act (FOIA) law rating.
+- Freedom of Information Act (FOIA) law rating.
 This variable is a rating of the state FOIA laws, which captures the ability of the public to access information about their public school system.
 Rating criteria include response type, response time, costs, and contact ease.
-Easier access to information about their public schools gives parents knowledge about their education options.
+Easier access to information about public schools gives parents knowledge about their education options.
 States were rated as “Good,” “Average,” or “Poor,” which Heritage researchers coded as 2, 1, and 0, respectively.
 Source: Logikcull (2022).

 4. Return on Investment

 Education liberty includes the freedom of taxpayers to keep more of their money.
-Private-school-choice programs also tend to spend less money for the same or better outcomes.
+Private school choice programs also tend to spend less money for the same or better outcomes.
 “Return on Investment” has four subcategories and variables: (a) Per-Pupil Spending, (b) NAEP Point per Dollar Spent, (c) Teacher-to-Non-Teacher Ratio, and (d) Unfunded Pension Liability.

 (a) Per-Pupil Spending.
 The Per-Pupil-Spending variable is comprised of the following indicators:

-• Nominal per-pupil spending.
+- Nominal per-pupil spending.
 This variable measures the average K–12 spending per pupil in each state.
-These data represent the total “current expenditures, capital expenditures, and interest on school debt per pupil” from Table 236.75 of the NCES Digest of Education Statistics for the 2018–2019 school year.
+These data represent the total “current expenditures, capital expenditures, and interest on school debt per pupil” from Table 236.75 of the NCES Digest of Education Statistics for the 2020–2021 school year.

-• Cost-of-living-adjusted per-pupil spending.
+- Cost-of-living-adjusted per-pupil spending.
 This variable takes the nominal per-pupil spending variable and adjusts it for differences in cost of living by state.
-To calculate the cost-of-living-adjusted per-pupil spending, Heritage researchers multiplied the nominal per-pupil spending variable by the regional price parities by state for 2018 from the Bureau of Economic Analysis.
+To calculate the cost-of-living-adjusted per-pupil spending, Heritage researchers multiplied the nominal per-pupil spending variable by the regional price parities by state for 2021 from the Bureau of Economic Analysis.

 (b) NAEP Point per Dollar Spent.
 This variable measures return on investment in terms of academic achievement for the investment in terms of spending per pupil.
 The numerator is the average score on the National Assessment of Education Progress (NAEP) for fourth-grade and eighth-grade reading and math.
 The denominator is the nominal per-pupil spending variable.
 Data on NAEP scores are from spring 2017 and spring 2022, and were collected from the NCES Digest of Education Statistics Tables 222.50, 222.60, 221.40, and 221.60.

 (d) Unfunded Pension Liabilities.
 This variable measures the unfunded pension liability as a percentage of state gross domestic product.
 In many states, unfunded pension liabilities are a burden on taxpayers and economic growth.
 They also represent a concentration of teacher union power as well as deficient political leaders who make decisions about public education.
-Data are from page 11 of the downloadable data files for the State of Pensions 2021 report by the Equable Institute.
+Data are from page 11 of the downloadable data files for the State of Pensions 2023 report by the Equable Institute.

 State Ranking Calculations